IP-CAM/Bootstrap-Theme-Boilerplate-Opencart-v.2.3.x/README.md

 Opencart theme boilerplate
 ==================
-This is Opencart starter theme based on Gulp, Browsersync and NPM.
+This is Opencart starter theme based on default opencart theme built with Gulp, Browsersync and NPM.
 I hope it will make your theme development easier.

 Tested on Opencart 2.3.0.